beeva-mariorodriguez/workshop-gpus/PyGDF_exercises/README.md

     9        25       17        61614
     10       35       1         95370
 ```
-* Ratings, 10M of ratings (not all ratings have users linked).
+* Ratings, 1M, 10M and 20 of ratings (not all ratings have users linked).
 ```
  user_id  movie_id  rating  timestamp
     1      1193       5     978300760